PEP Screening: Everything You Need to Know

 What is PEP Screening?

-Politically exposed persons or PEP screening is a crucial process that helps prevent financial institutions (FI) from becoming involved with illicit financial activities.
+Politically exposed persons screening or PEP screening is a process that helps prevent financial institutions (FI) from becoming involved with illegal financial activities.
 PEPs are individuals with significant political influence, such as government officials or their family members.
 These individuals are considered high-risk due to the potential for corruption and money laundering.

 To understand PEP screening, let’s consider an example.
 Suppose a bank receives an application for a loan from an individual who is a member of parliament in their country.
 Before granting the loan, the bank would conduct PEP screening to ensure that the individual is not involved in any illegal activities or has any connections to organized crime.